adgellida/chocolateyautomaticpackages/ReadMe.md

 TO DO & DOING IT

+* Bugfixing all the detected packages with problems.
 * Do all packages "checksIfIsInstalled" - checkables if they are installed on system and not to install them if they exist.
 For example "cdex" package.
 * Change name on shortcuts in packages that are not installables (portables).
 For example "AdwCleaner" package.